 The main focus of pressure on Iraqi Christians following the territorial losses by the Islamic State group (IS) has been the Shia militias backed by Iran.
-However, in the first half of 2020, IS stepped up its attacks on civilians, infrastructure and security forces.
-Also, in several areas of the Iraqi Kurdistan Region (IKR), Turkey continued its air strikes and ground operations, allegedly targeting members of the Kurdistan Workers' Party (PKK).
-In June 2020, Christian villages were bombed in Turkey's largest operation in the area since 2015, forcing many Christians to flee.
-Also in May 2021, Christian villages were evacuated as a result of Turkish bombing in the region.
-Christians were not protected by the local government.
-The main Turkish target is the PKK, but Christians are a 'soft' target to attack and perpetrators can easily get away with it.
+However, IS continued its attacks against civilians, infrastructure and security forces in 2021 and 2022.
+Both Turkey and Iran also continued airstrikes and - in Turkey's case - ground operations in various areas of the Iraqi Kurdistan Region (IKR) allegedly targeting members of the Kurdistan Workers' Party (PKK).
+These attacks hit predominantly Christian villages as well, causing severe damage to civilian property and forcing many Christians to flee, leading to the emptying of these communities.
+Christians have still not recovered from the displacement and emigration caused by IS and are now barely able to cope with new displacement.
+According to a local expert, the main Turkish target is the

+PKK, but Christians are a 'soft' target to attack and perpetrators can easily get away with it.
+Although Christians are not the main target, the attacks make them particularly vulnerable.
+In addition, they have received no protection from the local government.